Chemotherapy for leukemia

 Helping you manage chemotherapy-related side effects

-While chemotherapy destroys rapidly dividing cancer cells, it can also affect normal fast-growing cells, such as those in the hair, mouth, GI tract and bone marrow.
+While chemotherapy destroys rapidly dividing cancer cells, it may also affect normal fast-growing cells, such as those in the hair, mouth, GI tract and bone marrow.
 Chemotherapy for leukemia may also temporarily interfere with the ability of the bone marrow to produce adequate numbers of blood cells.
 Depending on the drugs used and your individual response, you may experience side effects of chemotherapy.
-Yourcare team will use a combination of approaches to prevent or manage chemotherapy-related side effects throughout leukemia chemotherapy treatment.
+Your care team may recommend a combination of approaches to prevent or manage chemotherapy-related side effects throughout leukemia chemotherapy treatment.

-Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation can help keep you nourished and strong so you can better tolerate treatment and continue to participate in the activities you enjoy most.
-Mind-body medicine and spiritual support can improve your emotional well-being throughout treatment.
+Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation may help keep you nourished and strong so you can better tolerate treatment and continue to participate in the activities you enjoy most.
+Mind-body medicine and spiritual support may improve your emotional well-being throughout treatment.

 The following are examples of how we help you manage chemotherapy-related side effects: